bit101/quicksettings/README.md

 settings.setValuesFromJSON(json);
 ```

 This will set all any controls named in the JSON with the values defined there.
+The Reset Demo has an example of using these methods to reset a panel to default values: http://bit101.github.io/quicksettings/demos/resetdemo.html (source: http://bit101.github.io/quicksettings/demos/resetdemo.js)

 ## Persisting Controls with localStorage